-Skills-based hiring is back on the front burner, thanks to a late June announcement from the White House about an executive order that allows federal agencies to prioritize skills-based hiring over education-based requirements.
-The federal government employs about 3% of the US workforce, which is no small number.
+Skills-based hiring has been on the front burner since last years’ executive order that allows federal agencies to prioritize skills-based hiring over education-based requirements.
+The federal government employs about 3% of the U.S. workforce, which is no small number.
 Extend that to the entire government sector including state and local governments and the number rises to a whopping 16%.

 This move by the federal government has increased the conversation about skills-based hiring across industries and businesses of all sizes.
 Skills-based hiring shifts the focus from educational credentials to competencies.